Installing Ubuntu Server

 With the login credentials you received, log into the netcup Server Control Panel.

 Select your server, then click on Settings on the left.
 Here you can set the keyboard layout and adjust the UEFI settings.
-I selected “en” for the keyboard and enabled UEFI boot.
+I selected “de” for the keyboard and enabled UEFI boot.
 You can leave the other settings as they are.

-netcup Server Control Panel Settings
+Netcup Server Control Panel Settings

 You can configure the boot order, keyboard layout, operating system optimization, and UEFI settings in the configuration menu.